rajathkrishna10/Smart-water-dispenser-arduino/README.md

 Conclusion-
 The Smart Water Dispenser demonstrates the practical implementation of embedded systems using sensors and actuators.
 It is a low-cost, efficient, and contactless solution for water dispensing applications.

+Note: Demo video and physical setup images are not included in this repository.